annshinewu/Fundamentals-of-Python/chapter4.md

    The body includes the statements that will be carries out by the function.

 `@instructions`
-- Create a function called hello_world that prints the string "Hello World!".
+- Create a function named hello_world that prints the string "Hello World!".

 `@hint`
 Use the keyword def and follow by the name of the function and parentheses, (), to create a funtion.